cerjones/dg2d/readme.md

 # DG2D - D Graphics 2D
 ### 2D vector graphics rendering library for the D Programming Language

+Note: This very much a work in progress, dont expect a stable API.

 ### Features

 Fill arbitrary paths, with lines, quads and cubics.